NYC Women’s Fund FAQ

 Can I submit a hardcopy application or submit an application via email?

 No. All applications must be submitted online via the Submittable platform.
-To request an accommodation or assistance in applying, please email [email protected].
-We ask that requests for accommodation be made as soon as possible, preferably two weeks prior to the deadline, to allow adequate time for staff to support you in submitting an application on time.
+To request an accommodation or assistance in applying, please email [email protected] by October 11, 2023.
+We ask that requests for accommodation be made as soon as possible, but at least two weeks prior to the deadline, to allow adequate time for staff to support you in submitting an application on time.

 How can I convert paper documents to digital files if I don’t have a scanner?